jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 You'll probably want to replace that with settings that match your package structure.

-To set the module.log.level you can either do it when you run Maven, like this:

-    mvn install -Dmodule.log.level=DEBUG

-Or you can edit the pom.xml and add it to the properties, like this:

-    <module.log.level>DEBUG</module.log.level>

-If you change the pom.xml, then the AMP that gets produced will include that setting, and subsequently, the WAR the AMP gets deployed to will write log statements accordingly.
-This may or may not be what you want.
-If you aren't sure, it's probably best to set it using the command-line so it doesn't accidentally get set in your AMP.

 Cleaning Up
 -----------
 If you want to delete all of the compiled artifacts that Maven created and start fresh you can run:

     mvn clean

-If you also want to delete the embedded database, Alfresco content store, indexes, and log files that were created by running the test Alfresco server, you will have to do that manually.
-In older versions of the SDK, there used to be a "purge" profile that would do that for you, but it hasn't made it back in yet.
+If you also want to delete the Docker containers and volumes that were created by running the test Alfresco server, you can run `./run.sh purge`.

 Now you know how to create a new Alfresco project from an archetype and the fundamentals of running builds with and without tests.
 Next up, you'll learn about working with your new project in an IDE and you'll get a tour of the default project structure.